City in British Columbia, Canada

 Four real seasons, with most rain falls in winter.
 Spring and fall feel like real transition seasons.
 Noticeable daylight swing.
-The cool season tends to feel damp.
+Occasional winter snow is possible.

 Washington is a state in the Pacific Northwest region of the United States.
-It is often referred to as Washington state to distinguish it from the national capital, both named after George Washington, a U.S. Founding Father and the first U.S. president.Wikipedia
+It is often referred to as Washington state to distinguish it from the national capital; both are named after George Washington, a U.S. Founding Father and the first U.S. president.Wikipedia

 The Pacific Northwest occupies a unique niche in American geography — major cities set against volcanic peaks, temperate rainforests, and wild coastline that remain accessible without leaving the metro area.
 Seattle has become one of the most globally significant tech cities, anchor to Amazon, Microsoft, and a dense ecosystem of aerospace and cloud computing.
 Portland's creative culture and compact geography made it a darling of the livability rankings, though the city has faced real urban challenges in recent years around homelessness and downtown vitality.